laolee-1/Web-Development/README.md

 # 📚 E-Learning Web Platform

 Hi there! 👋 This project is a full-stack web application I built as part of my Advanced Web Development coursework.
-It's designed to simulate a real-world e-learning system — with two types of users: **teachers** and **students** — and includes key features like course creation, content sharing, and real-time chat.
+It's designed to simulate a real-world e-learning system with two types of users: **teachers** and **students** also includes key features like course creation, content sharing, and real-time chat.

 ## ✨ What It Does